Primo-hash/Bezel/README.md

 in the CMakeLists' public compile definitions, removing the flag will
 build a release build.

+The example application runs with a 'DEBUG' bool set in cmake as an example for displaying or hiding the logging console for windows.

 # Sandbox camera controls
 * Movement (W, A, S, D)
 * Rotation (Q, E)